 Testosterone injections are one of the more common forms of TRT.
 Testosterone cypionate is commonly injected into the gluteal muscle every 2-4 weeks.
 It can be administered yourself after being shown the ropes by a nurse or your doctor.
 The dosage depends on varying factors that will be carefully diagnosed by a medical provider using blood tests and often a medical questionnaire to assess your suitability for treatment.

-Here at Male Excel typical dosage ranges from 0.10mg - 0.25mg daily.
+Here at Male Excel, the typical dosage range from 0.10mg - 0.25mg daily.
 We offer a daily dose using a tiny subcutaneous needle into your fat layer instead of painful injections into the muscle.
 This is to avoid a spike in testosterone.
 It is far better to have a steady supply rather than a large dose all at once.
 The thought of giving yourself an injection often puts people off this treatment, but in reality, it is pretty painless, and once you have done it once, it's pretty straightforward.

 Testosterone Lipoderm Cream